GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Skaffold command-line interface provides the following commands:

+End-to-end pipelines:

 * [skaffold run](#skaffold-run) - to build & deploy once
 * [skaffold dev](#skaffold-dev) - to trigger the watch loop build & deploy workflow with cleanup on exit

+Pipeline building blocks for CI/CD:

 * [skaffold build](#skaffold-build) - to just build and tag your image(s)
 * [skaffold deploy](#skaffold-deploy) - to deploy the given image(s)
 * [skaffold delete](#skaffold-delete) - to cleanup the deployed artifacts

+Getting started with a new project:

 * [skaffold init](#skaffold-init) - to bootstrap skaffold.yaml
 * [skaffold fix](#skaffold-fix) - to upgrade from

+Utilities:

 * [skaffold help](#skaffold-help) - print help
 * [skaffold version](#skaffold-version) - get Skaffold version
 * [skaffold completion](#skaffold-completion) - setup tab completion for the CLI
 * [skaffold config](#skaffold-config) - manage context specific parameters
+* [skaffold diagnose](#skaffold-diagnose) - diagnostics of skaffold works in your project

 ## Global flags